 Whin Hill Cider: Draught Beers: Stirling, On The Huh, Worth The Wait, Lightning.
 Run entirely by volunteers.
-All profits go to the Fairyland Trust charity.
+Any profits go to the Fairyland Trust charity.
 Magical decor.

-This year we are again pleased to announce that following refurbishment, the Murrell Collection of paintings, photos and memorabilia featuring persons, creatures and things of interest to the magical police is once again on display.
+This year we are again pleased to host the Murrell Collection of paintings, photos and memorabilia featuring persons, creatures and things of interest to the magical police is once again on display.
 Here are a few favourites back from restoration:

 The Flute of the Unknown Dragon Charmer (with original charring) and Lemmy “shortly before losing his hat”.
 The hat is on display in another part of the bar area, although it does wander off.

 The only known photo’ of the 1337th Annual Magical Taxidermy Trip of the North Norfolk Branch of the Royal Wort-Raisers Society, to “the Wayland Hundred Swainmote and Dog Disturbing”.
 (The dog’s 79th trip, a local record).
-Aelfnod Cunning Murrel is in attendance (second to left).
+Aelfnod Cunning Murrel is in attendance (second from the left).

 Elvishdales Prize Flock, Little Coughing Farm, Elmet 2009.
 (Photo: Farmer’s Weekly).

 Cinderella’s Shoes and Vole Watching Glasses.
 (Glasses caption reads:

 Pair of Vole-Spotting Glasses with case, believed to have been used by ‘Two Badgers’ Wiglaf of Mercia, part time King and well known magical bookie (most active in the C9th) before being cast out for insider dealing.
 Wiglaf was much loved for his “Guide to the Better Known Voles of Mercia”.